Helium4Haskell/helium/KNOWNBUGS.md

 ### Bug 3: type inferencer loops or leaks

 There are situations in which the type inferencer seems to loop when it uses the type graph solver.
 Some experimentation has shown that it simply takes a lot of memory to solve the problem.
 The program is small, but not simple.
-This is a problem we hope to fix in the near future.

 ### Bug 4: type synonyms in warnings unfolded